Home | Sitemap | Books | Poems | Recordings | News | Notes | Criticism | Links | Newsletter | Archives | Members | Copyright | Search

 By Edward Mendelson

 Like almost every major writer, Auden has often been given credit for remarks he never made and lines he never wrote.
-This page is an incomplete catalogue of a few of them.
+This page is an incomplete catalogue of a few of them, with notes on events reported in Auden's life that never occurred.

 Quotations from Jonah Lehrer's Imagine